hmil/RosHTTP/README.md

 ### File upload

-To send file data you must turn a file into a ByteBuffer and then send it in a StreamBody.
+To send file data you must turn a file into a ByteBuffer and then send it in a ByteBufferBody.
 For instance, on the jvm you could do:
 ```
 import fr.hmil.roshttp.body.Implicits._